Hyundai Ioniq Electric Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-The average auto insurance rates for a Hyundai Ioniq Electric are $1,300 annually for full coverage insurance.
-Comprehensive insurance costs an estimated $240 a year, collision insurance costs $446, and liability coverage costs around $456.
-Liability-only insurance costs as low as $508 a year, and high-risk driver insurance costs $2,826 or more.
+The average insurance rates for a Hyundai Ioniq Electric are $1,300 a year for full coverage insurance.
+Comprehensive insurance costs an estimated $240, collision insurance costs $446, and liability insurance is $456.
+Liability-only coverage costs around $508 a year, and high-risk coverage costs $2,826 or more.
 Teens cost the most to insure at up to $5,010 a year.

 Average premium for full coverage: $1,300